usacheow/SimpleProject/README.md

 Tracker implementation can work with one system for analytics, or with a group of systems.
 The project has an example wrapper for FirebaseAnalytics (FirebaseTracker).
 Access to the Tracker object is through AnalyticsTrackerHolder.

+#### 7. A few more tools
+AppUpdateProvider
+LocationProvider
+NetworkStateProvider
+PreferencesProvider
+FirebaseNotificationsService
+BuildInfo (contains info of current build)
+Resources containers (ColorSource, ImageSource, TextSource) Effect (like Result in Kotlin for results of operations) CacheProvider (with two implementations)
+ApiConfig (for build retrofit instances) apiCall(...) and cachedApiCall(...) (for network requests) NotificationHelper
+BiometricManagerWrapper
+Navigation extensions (in nav_ext.kt) and many other extensions for some routine